Frequent Questions

 How quickly can I expect to gain muscle?

-Beginners can expect to build a fair bit of muscle within the first 4-6 months if consistent with training and diet.
-Around 2-3 lbs of muscle per month can be achieved.
-You shouldn’t expect to see dramatic changes in one or two weeks, so patience and long-term thinking is necessary.
+Beginners consistent with training and diet can build a fair bit in the first 4-6 months — around 2-3 lbs of muscle per month.
+Don’t expect dramatic changes in a week or two; patience and long-term thinking are key.

-Once you’ve been training for around 6 months, this will probably drop to around 1-2 lbs per month.
-After a year?
-An experienced trainer would be lucky to hit half a pound a month.
+After about 6 months, this drops to roughly 1-2 lbs per month.
+After a year, an experienced lifter is lucky to hit half a pound a month.

 Myths & Misconceptions to reset

-Before we move onto the plan for what to do, let’s review what not to do.
-There are many widespread myths and misunderstandings about muscle that you should clear from your memory.
+Before the plan for what to do, let’s review what not to do.
+There are many widespread myths about muscle you should clear from memory.

 “Muscle is all about genetics” — Wrong!

-As mentioned above, your amount of Type 2 muscle fibers are partly determined by genetics.
-Some people may start with more or find it slightly easier to add muscle.
-However, if you put the work in and control the right variables, genetics will not hold you back and you are guaranteed to add muscle.
+Your number of Type 2 muscle fibers is partly genetic, so some people start with more or add muscle a little easier.
+But if you put in the work and control the right variables, genetics won’t hold you back — you’re guaranteed to add muscle.

 “Lifting heavy weights can make you too bulky” — Wrong!

-This is a particularly common concern for women, but many men also avoid strength training for this reason.
-Or, they strength train at a lower intensity due to a misconception that lighter weights (often combined with higher reps) will burn more fat and “tone” while heavier weights will cause you to veritably explode in size.
+This is a common concern for women, but many men avoid heavy training too, or train at low intensity believing lighter weights and higher reps burn more fat and “tone” while heavy weights make you explode in size.

 “Lifting weights will stunt or inhibit growth” — Wrong!